Walt Odets: AIDS activism

 Odets trained as a clinical psychologist at San Francisco's Professional School of Psychology from which he received his PhD in 1989.
 While working as a psychology intern in the San Francisco area in the mid-1980s, Odets noticed a dramatic increase in the number of gay and bisexual men seeking treatment for acute depression, hypochondriasis, anxiety disorders and sexual dysfunction.
 Many of these men were HIV-negative (seronegative).
-Seronegative men with these symptoms came to be referred to as the "worried well."
+Seronegative men with these symptoms came to be referred to as the "worried well".
 Many seronegative men felt alienated from close friends and lovers who had tested positive for the virus.
 Not suffering from infection itself, they often felt marginalized by the gay community, for whom the AIDS crisis had become the defining issue due to the scope of the crisis.

 By the early 1990s, Odets had become a controversial figure in gay communities for criticizing the approach of widely accepted AIDS prevention programs that were proving ineffective.
-A 1993 study conducted in San Francisco had shown "a sharp rise in the annual rate of HIV infection among gay men under 30, to almost four times the overall rate in 1987."
+A 1993 study conducted in San Francisco had shown "a sharp rise in the annual rate of HIV infection among gay men under 30, to almost four times the overall rate in 1987".
 Odets called for a re-evaluation of the prevention programs, suggesting that the approach taken by the programs themselves might be partly responsible for the increase in transmission of the virus.

-Odets stressed that seropositive and seronegative men should be targeted differently in terms of prevention strategies.
+He stressed that seropositive and seronegative men should be targeted differently in terms of prevention strategies.

 As late as 1996, the New York Times noted that "the one-note educational strategy of the prevention organizations ha[d] barely changed since 1985.
-That strategy basically boils down to normative, hand-slapping variations on Just Say No." Odets pinpointed the failure of the prevention groups, arguing that they "had been guilty of ignoring the deepest root of gay men's unsafety: the psychological root, what they feel."
+That strategy basically boils down to normative, hand-slapping variations on Just Say No." Odets pinpointed the failure of the prevention groups, arguing that they "had been guilty of ignoring the deepest root of gay men's unsafety: the psychological root, what they feel".